When Is It The Right Time to Leave a Relationship?

-To learn more that could help you if you are “single, but preparing”, please click onto the Crosswalk.com web site link to read:
+To learn more that could help you if you are “single, but preparing”, please read the following Crosswalk.com article:

 But when you are already dating someone and your emotions are involved —particularly if you feel you love this person that you are conflicted with, you don’t want to consider that you could be “blind” in some ways to the potential problems ahead.
 You want to believe that somehow your relationship can be salvaged in some way.
 And you certainly don’t want to be hasty and make a wrong decision.
 No one welcomes or wants to go through the trauma of breaking up with someone you care about because of the pain involved.